ARMmbed/Handbooks_v2/1_Getting_Started/5_First_Pro.md

 To get this program going, all you need is:

 + A BLE-enabled mbed board.
+Don't forget to [add it to your compiler and select it as the target](/1_Getting_Started/3_User_Plat_Reg#Platform/).

-+ A user on [developer.mbed.org](developer.mbed.org) to access the compiler.
++ A user account on [developer.mbed.org](https://developer.mbed.org/account/signup/) to access the compiler.

 #Getting Blinky on your board

 You can get Blinky working in just a few minutes.

-1. Open the compiler and select or add your board.
-If you forgot how that's done, see the [Platform Registration section](/1_Getting_Started/3_User_Plat_Reg#Platform/).

 2. Import [``Blinky``](http://developer.mbed.org/teams/mbed/code/mbed_blinky/) to your compiler.
 If you forgot how that's done, see the [IDE section](/1_Getting_Started/4_Using_IDE/).

 3. Compile the code.
-It will be downloaded to your Downloads folder (on some browsers you may need to specify a download location).
+When prompted, save it to your Downloads folder.

 4. Drag and drop the compiled file to your board.

-5. Restart the board.
+5. If your board does not restart itself, restart it manually by pressing the Restart button.

 6. The LED will flash.

 #Understanding and changing the code

-The [next section](#understand) explains the code line by line, and assumes you've never worked with C++ before.
+The [next section](#understand) explains the code line by line.
 If you're comfortable with the code, skip to the fun bits - [changing the code](#change) - to see some more possibilities.

 <a name="understand">
 ##Understanding the code